-It is on the western shore of Lake Griffin in an area known as Dead River.
+Fruitland Park is on the western side of Lake Griffin in an area known as Dead River.
 The area of the town was originally settled before the American Civil War.

 The first settler was Calvin Lee, who set out the area's first citrus grove.
 Another early settler was a horticulturist named Major Orlando P. Rooks.
 He and his wife built a house on Crystal Lake in 1877.

 Major Rooks came up with the name Fruitland Park because of all the nurseries and groves that had sprung up in the area.
 There is an Orlando P. Rooks buried in Lone Oak Cemetery in Leesburg.
 The gravestone identifies him as a veteran of Co.
 D, Kansas Infantry.